Qualified Dependent Children Survivor Benefits

 To qualify for a dependent child survivor benefit, the child must be the natural or adopted child of the member, and must have been declared disabled and incapable of earning a livelihood prior to the age of 21.
 The child shall not be disqualified if he/she marries, or is subsequently adopted.

-Please note: If a dependent child was previously disqualified due to marriage or adoption prior to May 1, 2009, upon request, dependent child benefits may be reinstated by contacting the Retirement Services Section at (213) 279-3125, or (844) 88-LAFPP (52377)
+Please note: If a dependent child was previously disqualified due to marriage or adoption prior to May 1, 2009, upon request, dependent child benefits may be reinstated by contacting the Disability Pensions Section at (213) 279-3165, or (844) 88-LAFPP (52377).

 Dependent Child Documentation